NCIP/cadsr-cde-browser/README.md

 The CDE Browser is developed in Java and requires Apache Ant for building.

-The caDSR CDE Browser is distributed under the BSD 3-Clause License.
+The CDE Browser is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.

 You will find more details about the caDSR CDE Browser in the following links: